Josh-Decime/fs-journal/journal/01/reflection.md

 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?

+I really enjoyed building out the webpages!
+It was a lot of fun to come up with what the website should be about & I LOVE styling!
+I had a blast putting title tags on stuff to just add some subtle bit of fun into it.
+The container, row, column order is a little difficult to work with but im making improvements.